phoronix-test-suite/phoronix-test-suite/documentation/stubs/readme-basics.txt

 Facilitating a result comparison from OpenBenchmarking.org can be done by running, for example, `phoronix-test-suite benchmark 1204293-BY-PHORONIX357` if wishing to compare the results of the `http://openbenchmarking.org/result/1204293-BY-PHORONIX357` result file.

-Additional information is available from the Phoronix Test Suite website <http://www.phoronix-test-suite.com/> and the material bundled within the `phoronix-test-suite/documentation/` directory.
+Additional information is available from the Phoronix Test Suite website <http://www.phoronix-test-suite.com/> and the material bundled within the `phoronix-test-suite/documentation/` directory or via <http://www.phoronix-test-suite.com/documentation/>.
 A man page is also bundled with the phoronix-test-suite software.